 Many environmental and safety programs include routine compliance inspections.
 In the aftermath of a spill or accident, an inspection may be triggered.

-Susanne Peticolas and Camille V. Otero, Directors in the Gibbons Real Property & Environmental Department, along with Laurie Gneiding of AMEC Environment & Infrastructure, Inc., will address the following important questions and provide practical advice for addressing these issues.
+Susanne Peticolas and Camille V. Otero, Directors in the Gibbons Real Property & Environmental Group, along with Laurie Gneiding of AMEC Environment & Infrastructure, Inc., will address the following important questions and provide practical advice for addressing these issues.

 - Do you know how to handle an inspection that best complies with regulatory obligations while protecting your company from unnecessary disclosure of confidential or security information?

 - What happens when an environmental or OSHA inspector shows up at your door unannounced?
 Do you need to let the inspector in?

 - What do you have to show an inspector?